bmc/brizzled/source/_posts/2012-02-06-a-sublime-text-2-plugin-to-set-the-syntax-from-the-file-name.markdown

 <!-- more -->

 There are various existing plugins that almost do what I want, kind of.
-For example, Phillip Koebbe's [DetectSyntax][] plugin is, basically, a rules engine that figures out the appropriate syntax based on a _lot_ of files, including the file name regular expression.
+For example, Phillip Koebbe's [DetectSyntax][] plugin is, basically, an extensible rules engine that can determine the syntax based on a file name, the contents of the file, and many other conditions.
 It's even customizable via callbacks.
-But, while DetectSyntax would surely do what I need, I _want_ something a little simpler.
+But, while DetectSyntax would surely do what I need, I _wanted_ something a little simpler.
+(However, by all means, take a look at DetectSyntax.
+It's good work.)

 So I wrote one.
 Called [Sublime Text 2 Syntax from File Name][] (ST2SyntaxFromFileName, for short), it simply maps a file name regular